What is Synchronization?

 WebUI.click(findTestObject('Page_CURA Healthcare Service (1)/button_Login'))

-It is recommended to add synchronization while recording automation test cases in the manual mode or script mode.
-It is also a good practice to use wait commands to avoid execution failures.
+The recommendation is to add synchronization while recording automation test cases in the manual mode (https://www.katalon.com/resources-center/tutorials/create-test-case-using-manual-mode/) or script mode (https://www.katalon.com/resources-center/tutorials/create-test-case-using-script-mode/).
+It is also a good practice to use ‘wait commands’ to avoid execution failures.
 Download source code here.

-For further instructions and help, please refer to Recording WebUI Test tutorial.
+For further instructions and help, please refer to the Recording WebUI Test (https://docs.katalon.com/display/KD/Recording+WebUI+Test) tutorial.